Status of current therapy approaches

 Ex-vivo gene-cell therapy

-Early bone marrow transplant treatments [ref Tolar papers] for both RDEB and JEB showed proof of principle of systemic stem-cell treatment, though the rigour of pre-transplant chemotherapy to ablate the patient’s bone marrow was fatal for many compromised patients.
-Subsequent protocol refinements to reduce the severity of chemotherapy enhanced survival in RDEB patients greatly, and the chimerism of bone-marrow following treatment did not impact on beneficial outcome.
+Early bone marrow transplant treatments for both RDEB and JEB showed proof of principle of systemic stem-cell treatment, though the rigour of pre-transplant chemotherapy to ablate the patient’s bone marrow was fatal for many compromised patients.
+Subsequent protocol refinements to reduce the severity of chemotherapy enhanced survival in RDEB patients greatly, and the chimerism of bone marrow following treatment did not impact on beneficial outcome.
 Surviving patients showed very variable results however: some sustained improved wound healing and reduced skin blistering over a period of years, while others showed minimal benefit – these benefits correlated with persistence or loss of transplants and consequent levels of wild-type collagen and correctly assembled anchoring fibrils in the skin.

-iPSC (induced pluripotent stem cells)
+iPSCs (induced pluripotent stem cells)

-Depending on the EB type and protein, as little as 20-30% of wildtype levels of the missing protein can be effective in strengthening tissues.
+Depending on the EB type and protein, as little as 20-30% of wild-type levels of the missing protein can be effective in strengthening tissues.
 As early as 2006, intravenous recombinant human collagen VII was shown in an RDEB mouse model to enhance wound healing and strengthen skin; subsequent development by biopharma for translation to clinical treatment has proved problematic but continues.
 Intradermal injections of recombinant human collagen VII are also progressing to clinical trial.
-At present, for laminin-deficient JEB, attempts to develop protein therapy are hindered by the tendency of the protein to form misfolded aggregates during manufacture, and is not being currently pursued.
+At present, for laminin-deficient JEB, attempts to develop protein therapy are hindered by the tendency of the protein to form misfolded aggregates during manufacture, and is not currently being pursued.